Accreditation

 Supervision of Practice

-To be eligible for re-accreditation applicants must show that their practice is adequately supervised, and that the practitioner avails of regular ongoing supervision.
-The supervisor for Group Analytic work must be a qualified Group Analytic Supervisor.
+To be eligible for future reaccreditation, applicants must show that their practice is adequately supervised and that the practitioner avails of regular ongoing supervision.
 A friend, or person you socialise with is not appropriate.

-Supervision may consist of Individual (one to one) Supervision or Group Supervision.
+Supervision may consist of Individual (one to one) Supervision, Group Supervision or Peer Supervision.

-InterVision and Peer Group Supervision can augment the supervision requirement for the purposes of re-accreditation but are not sufficient as the sole form of supervision.
+InterVision can augment the supervision requirement for the purposes of reaccreditation but are not sufficient as the sole form of supervision.

-Following the first re-accreditation and thereafter, the psychotherapist is required to undertake one hour of supervision to every fifty hours of client work with a minimum frequency of monthly supervision, 11 months of the calendar year.
+Following the first reaccreditation and thereafter, the group analytic psychotherapist is required to undertake one hour of supervision to every fifty hours of client work with a minimum frequency of monthly supervision, 11 months of the calendar year.

 Insurance

-All applicants for accreditation must show that they have adequate insurance for their work as a psychotherapist/group analytic psychotherapist.
+All applicants for membership reaccreditation must show that they have adequate insurance for their work as a psychotherapist/group analytic psychotherapist.
 Since March 2020, the insurance should cover working online, and working remotely with clients.

 Garda Vetting